 As one of Alberta’s hidden gems just beyond Edmonton’s city limits, Elk Island National Park has well-marked and intertwined trails where hikers can spend hours (or days) exploring.
 The terrain is a mix of prairie meadows, wetlands and aspen woodlands, and the area is an important refuge for Alberta’s bison and elk species.
 In fact, on your drive into the park you just might get stuck in bison traffic or get to see herds grazing in roadside meadows.
 Astotin Lake is a great place to stop if you want to add kayaking, canoeing or paddleboarding to your hike.
 For multi-day hikers, the shores offer front row views of the northern lights on a clear night.

 To make exploring Edmonton’s backyard a good experience, be sure to bring comfortable hiking boots, a well-stocked daypack with protein-rich snacks, and lots of warm, compact layers (you just never know when the snow might fall in Alberta.)

 If you’re new to day hiking, need tips on what essentials to pack or want more tips on where to go, stop by MEC in Edmonton – there are two stores to choose from.
-In addition to hiking workshops and gear, the staff have plenty of local expertise to help you enjoy Alberta’s hiking options and landscapes.
+In addition to hiking gear, the staff have plenty of local expertise to help you enjoy Alberta’s hiking options and landscapes.

 Photos: Katie Schneider, Shutterstock / DeymosHR, Shutterstock / John Kroetch, Shutterstock / 2009fotofriends